Río Valdez

 Climate And Weather

 The reserve experiences a cool, wet, sub-Antarctic oceanic climate with relatively moderate summers and long, cold winters.
 Summer temperatures (December–February) range from 5 to 18°C, while winter daytime highs rarely exceed 5°C and overnight lows often drop well below freezing.
 Annual precipitation averages 500–800 mm, with somewhat higher totals in higher western zones due to orographic effects, and snow is common from May through September.
 Strong westerly winds persist year-round, often gusting above 80 km/h on exposed slopes.
 Cloud cover is frequent, producing many overcast days.
 Weather changes quickly, and backcountry travelers can encounter rain, snow, sunshine, and high winds within a single afternoon.
-Winters bring deep snow and short daylight, making most activities best suited for summer and early autumn, when trails and backcountry routes are generally more accessible.
+Winters bring deep snow and short daylight, making most activities best suited for summer and early autumn.

 Human History